 When Monbet is not busy playing gigs with Europe’s finest gypsy jazz musicians, she can be found conducting orchestras, recording her original compositions, working on music for the films of Tony Gatliff, acting, and winning chamber music awards for her classical music collaborations.

 And teaching at music camps!
 Fiona has taught at Tim Kliphuis’ own Django-Grappelli Camp in Holland.
-Frankly, Tim’s recommendation is all I need to assure you that violinists will be well-served by their work together as teachers and performers at Django in June.
-Here’s a taste of the casual excellence we’re all in for:
+It was Tim’s recommendation that first landed her this gig, and the glowing reviews Fiona received from our campers last year is all we needed to bring her back.
+Here’s the two of them offering up a little of the casual excellence we’re all in for once again this summer: